 On Ural-43202 and -44202 vehicles, an additional fuel tank is not installed in the fuel supply system.

-Engine power supply system diagram; 1- main fuel tank; 2 - fuel line from the additional fuel tank to the main one; 3 - tap; 4 - additional fuel tank; 5 - fuel drain line; 6 - tee; 7-pin candle; 8 - fuel drain line of the left row injectors; 9 - Solenoid valve; 10 - high pressure fuel pipe: 11 - injector; 12 - manual fuel priming pump; 13 - low pressure fuel priming pump; 14 - fine fuel filter; 15 - fuel supply line to the high pressure pump; 16 - fuel line to the fine fuel filter; 17 - fuel supply line to the low pressure pump; 18 - drain pipeline from the filter; 19 - fuel drain line of the high pressure pump; 20 - high pressure fuel pump; 21 - fuel coarse filter; 22 - fuel line to the fuel coarse filter; 23 - heater fuel tank; 24 - drain pipe from the heater tank
+Engine fuel supply system diagram: 1 - main fuel tank; 2 - fuel line from the additional fuel tank to the main one; 3 - tap; 4 - additional fuel tank; 5 - fuel drain line; 6 - tee; 7 - pin plug; 8 - fuel drain line of the left row injectors; 9 - solenoid valve; 10 - high pressure fuel pipe; 11 - injector; 12 - manual fuel priming pump; 13 - low pressure fuel priming pump; 14 - fine fuel filter; 15 - fuel supply line to the high pressure pump; 16 - fuel line to the fine fuel filter; 17 - fuel supply line to the low pressure pump; 18 - drain pipeline from the filter; 19 - fuel drain line of the high pressure pump; 20 - high pressure fuel pump; 21 - fuel coarse filter; 22 - fuel line to the fuel coarse filter; 23 - heater fuel tank; 24 - drain pipe from the heater tank

 The main fuel tank is located behind the cabin; it is secured to the left frame side member using clamps and special brackets.

-An additional fuel tank with a capacity of 60 liters on Ural-4320 and -4420 vehicles is secured with clamps to the base of the spare wheel holder.
+An additional fuel tank with a capacity of 60 litres on Ural-4320 and -4420 vehicles is secured with clamps to the base of the spare wheel holder.

 In case of a malfunction (fuel leak), remove the fuel tanks from the vehicle and repair them.

-Before removing from the fuel tanks, drain the remaining fuel, disconnect the fuel pipes, and on Ural-4320 and -4420 vehicles, additionally disconnect the sealing system pipes.
+Before removal, drain the remaining fuel from the tanks, disconnect the fuel pipes, and on Ural-4320 and -4420 vehicles, additionally disconnect the sealing system pipes.

 On the main fuel tank, disconnect the wire end from the fuel level sensor.